Bay Area Summer Camp Internships

 Use various software and database programs to process new registrations, track enrollment, order supplies, and manage receipts and statements.
 You will supervise staff both in the office and “in the field” and will provide feedback and written evaluations to your employees.

 Run your own program while supervising a team of high-energy staff to create and implement quality lesson plans designed to build campers’ skills and confidence over two 4-week sessions.
-Programs at Roughing It include Swimming, Horseback Riding, Boating (row, canoe, kayak), Fishing, and Reservoir Programming (sports, crafts, outdoor living, and nature exploration).
+Programs at Roughing It include Swimming, Boating (row, canoe, kayak), Fishing, and Reservoir Programming (sports, crafts, outdoor living, and nature exploration).

 Youth Counseling and Leadership